DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 > **"We wanted a similar experience for our users.
 A user should be able to log in to the dashboard, write a small amount of node.js code that executes later during authorization transactions."**<br />
 > Eugenio Pace - Co-Founder, VP Customer Success

-Unlike webhooks, this experience does not expose your customer to the necessity of setting up servers to run a service.
-They can come in write their business logic in the textbox, debug it in place and put it in production.
-The motivation was keeping it extremely simple.
+Like Excel, we wanted to offer users a really simple experience for customizing our product through code.
+We believed a user should be able to write their logic in an editor, debug it in place and make it live in production, all without having to stand up a service.
+This differed from the prevalent approach at the time for dealing with customization through Webhooks, which were hosted by the user.

-The earliest MVP of this concept used [node sandbox](https://www.npmjs.com/package/node-sandbox ).
+We decided to go and implement an MVP of the concept using [node sandbox](https://www.npmjs.com/package/node-sandbox ).
 It was very similar to a CGI model; spinning up a separate node process, send the rule code to execute in it and collecting the result.
 Execution all happened one process per authorization transaction.

 This implementation had some issues, primarily a lack of security.
 It was merely creating a process boundary between the core Auth0 stack and the customer's code.
 Node sandbox was primarily preventing well behaved, well-intentioned code from accidentally bringing down the authorization service or other sandboxed code.
+It was not preventing malicious code from accessing things it should not or corrupting the environment.

 > **"It was a very expensive operation to run because each rule would spin up a new process."**<br />
 > Sandrino Di Mattia - Engineering Lead

-However, the MVP proved that the customer experience aligned well with our philosophy of "Identity made simple for developers."
+Although the MVP had its limitations, it proved that the user experience for customization could be greatly improved, aligning well with our philosophy of "Identity made simple for developers."

 ## How do you secure execution of untrusted code?

 > **"When Eugenio and I started talking in August of 2014, this turned out to be my interview question.
 We have this problem, this is what we want to do, how would you secure it? "**<br />
 > Tomasz Janczuk - Chief Webtask Architect

-The initial high-level goal for the Webtask architecture was to create a protocol boundary around the core Auth0 stack and the custom code execution engine and create a multitenant sandbox behind that protocol.
+The answer to that question was a new technology we would create, Webtasks.
+The initial high-level goal for the Webtasks architecture was to create a protocol boundary around the core Auth0 stack and the custom code execution engine and create a multitenant sandbox behind that protocol.

 The first prototype of the Webtask architecture was an interview exercise.
 Extensibility was a pressing enough problem; it turned into an actual assignment.
 The implementation was relatively simple; it was a month of work to complete.

-The stabilization effort was something entirely different.
+The stabilization effort however was something entirely different.
 You cannot solve a stabilization problem by adding people to the team.
+It's a long road of many sleepless nights to build a robust, stable and secure service; it took us several years to arrive on our current solution.

-## Evolving the Webtask stack
+## Evolving the Webtasks stack

 ### Creating the platform

-The first version of Webtask used early versions of [Core OS](https://coreos.com).
+The node sandbox MVP suffered from a lack of isolation, we decided to focus on isolation through container based sandboxing.
+The first version of Webtasks used early versions of [Core OS](https://coreos.com).
 Core OS at the time used three distinct technologies to provide a platform for creating distributed systems:

 - Docker for OS containerization
 - etcd for distributed configuration management